moorepants/anaconda-dee-config/README.md

 # Testing the installations

-Various approaches exist to create a beta test environment.
+Various approaches exist to create a beta testing environment that matches the exam computers.
 The method used in recent years:

 - assign a test machine and test using RemoteDesktop (Citrix)
 - assign access rights to a beta tester

-Finally: test the DEE with the beta-release.

-The latter step has shown non-trivial, and is therefore recommended.
+Request these from WPS.

 # Adding new packages to the installer

 If you need a conda package that is not available in Conda Forge installation, you can request inclusion of the package.
 The first step is to check if your package is available in [Conda Forge](https://conda-forge.org/).
 Search [this list](https://conda-forge.org/#add_recipe) to check (note that package names may differ from PyPi, CRAN, etc.).
 If your package is not present in Conda Forge, then you should initiate a new package build following [the instructions to add a recipe](https://conda-forge.org/#add_recipe).

-Once the package is available on Conda Forge for Windows 64 bit systems, open a pull request on this repository adding your package name to the `construct.yaml` file.
+Once the package is available on Conda Forge for Windows 64 bit systems, open a merge request on this repository adding your package name to the `construct.yaml` file.
 Test building the installer locally on Windows and report your success (or failures) in the pull request.